Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Numerical Analysis and Results

-It is instructive to contrast this behaviour with the multi-component \emph{two-WIMP} realisations analysed in $\mathbb{Z}_{2n}$-stabilised scenarios, which provided part of the motivation for the present study.
-In the parameter scans of Refs.~\cite{CarvalhoCorrea:2025Z2n,Yaguna2021}, where both components thermalise with the SM bath and undergo freeze-out, the total relic density is often effectively dominated by a single species, with the second component remaining subdominant (see, e.g., Fig.~4 of Ref.~\cite{CarvalhoCorrea:2025Z2n} and Figs.~4 and~5 of Ref.~\cite{Yaguna2021}).
-By contrast, in the present $\mathbb{Z}_4$ FIMP--FIMP realisation both particles can naturally account for comparable fractions of the observed dark matter abundance.
+This behaviour differs from the two-WIMP realisations explored in \(\mathbb{Z}_{2n}\)-stabilised scenarios.
+In the scans of Refs.~\cite{CarvalhoCorrea:2025Z2n,Yaguna2021}, where both components thermalise with the SM bath and undergo freeze-out, viable regions are often characterised by one component providing the dominant relic fraction while the other remains subdominant (see, e.g., Fig.~4 of Ref.~\cite{CarvalhoCorrea:2025Z2n} and Figs.~4 and~5 of Ref.~\cite{Yaguna2021}).
+In the present FIMP--FIMP scan, by contrast, viable solutions also occur in which \(S_A\) and \(S_B\) provide comparable fractions of the observed dark matter abundance.

-As a consequence, regions that would fail to reproduce $\Omega_{\rm DM}$ in a single-component freeze-in interpretation can become viable once the second FIMP component is included.
-In fact, even in a fully non-thermal FIMP--FIMP setup both states can contribute an appreciable share of the present dark-matter density, in sharp contrast to the two-WIMP case, where accommodating the observed abundance with \emph{both} components typically clashes with direct-detection bounds.
-We thus find that a fully feebly interacting, multi-component dark sector can match the observed relic abundance while remaining effectively unconstrained by current terrestrial searches, with correlated portal couplings emerging as a characteristic feature of the balanced freeze-in regime.